howarddierking/blog.howarddierking.com/src/resume.md

   * Orchestration service for presenting multiple back-end services to the new UI layer using [GraphQL](http://graphql.org/)
   * Next-generation DevOps pipeline and tools to enable end-to-end team ownership
   * API Gateway product and service-focused production network design
-* Managed team of 15 developers, sub-divided into two, focused teams
+* Manage a team of 15 developers, sub-divided into two, focused teams
-* Drove initiatives to enhance and transform longstanding recruiting processes by partnering with coding bootcamps such as [General Assembly](https://generalassemb.ly)
+* Driving initiatives to enhance and transform recruiting practices with new strategies including partnerships with [coding bootcamps](https://generalassemb.ly) and supporting new [opportunities for internship](http://adadevelopersacademy.org/).
-* Provided thought leadership to other teams across Concur and SAP regarding software architecture, DevOps, and engineering culture
+* Providing thought leadership to other teams across Concur and SAP regarding software architecture, DevOps, and engineering culture
-* Participated in business strategy exercises, including presenting a competitive analysis and five year strategy to the executive management team
+* Working along side the executive team on business strategy activities, including competitive analysis and five year planning

 #### Senior Manager, Software Development
 * Drove strategy and execution for re-launching Concur's [developer center](https://developer.concur.com)